rails/rails/guides/source/action_view_overview.md

 <label for="article_author_id_3">M. Clark</label>
 ```

-To access the passed options programatically (e.g. adding a custom class if checked):
+To access the passed options programmatically (e.g. adding a custom class if checked):

 **Sample html.erb**